kyma-project/kyma/components/function-controller/design/glossary_proposal.md

 Currently, Serverless in Kyma consists of two projects:

 - [function-controller](https://github.com/kyma-project/kyma/tree/main/components/function-controller) -
-  responsible for running a Function on a k8s cluster
+  responsible for running a Function on a Kubernetes cluster
 - [serverless-manager](https://github.com/kyma-project/serverless-manager) - responsible for installation and
   configuration of Serverless